NM-TAFE/civ-ipriot-in-class-demos/README.md

 #### Cool awesome tips for this workflow

-If you want to select what changes from 2024/s2/raf to merge into your branch, you can use `git cherry-pick` to select individual commits.
-Or you can use git checkout -p to select individual changes from a commit; or `git checkout <branch> -- <file>` to select individual files from a commit.
+If you want to select what changes from `2024/s2/raf` to merge into your branch, you can use `git cherry-pick` to select individual commits.
+Or you can use `git checkout -p` to select individual changes from a commit or `git checkout <branch> -- <file>` to select individual files from a commit.

 Here are some examples: